jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 By the end of this tutorial, you'll build a procedurally generated game world with layered terrain, water bodies, and props.

+> **Prerequisites**: This is Chapter 2 of our Bevy tutorial series.
+If you haven't completed [Chapter 1: Let There Be a Player](/posts/bevy-rust-game-development-chapter-1/), please start there first to set up your basic game structure.

 ![Player Movement Demo]({{ "/assets/book_assets/chapter2/ch2.gif" | relative_url }})